reemsakr/GraduationProject-backend/README.md

   - [Built With](#built-with)

-A  backend API written in NodeJS .
-This application has APIs for Users, Nearest Cars with Location.
+A  backend API is written in NodeJS.
+This application has APIs for Users, Nearest Cars with Location, Bumps, and Street Speed.
 ## Getting Started

-TThese instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites